 Steve Fisher from Visual Chaos reveals a few things to consider when choosing a wedding photographer.

-Steve Fisher is a photographer for Visual Chaos
+Steve Fisher is an experienced photographer for Visual Chaos